steven2358/awesome-generative-ai/DISCOVERIES.md

 ## Other

 - [Deploy Prompt](https://deployprompt.com/) - A tool for prompt engineering that allows you to create and share prompts.

+## Learning resources

+- [The AI-Powered Developer](https://www.manning.com/books/the-ai-powered-developer) - A book about techniques and best practices for getting the most out of AI-powered coding using tools like Copilot and ChatGPT.

 ## More lists